ParadiseSS13/Paradise/.github/CONTRIBUTING.md

 * All new var/proc names should use the American English spelling of words.
 This is for consistency with BYOND.

+* If you are making a PR that adds a config option to change existing behaviour, said config option must default to as close to as current behaviour as possible.

 ### Dream Maker Quirks/Tricks

 Like all languages, Dream Maker has its quirks, some of them are beneficial to us, like these: